pokt-network/poktroll/docusaurus/docs/actors/appgate_server.md

 ## Overview

-An `AppGate Server` is responsible for relaying requests between a client dApp (e.g., mobile app, web app, etc.) and the [Suppliers](./supplier.md) on Pocket Network, handling all intermediary business logic.
+An `AppGate Server` is responsible for relaying requests between a client dApp (e.g. mobile app, web app, etc...) and the [Supplier](./supplier.md)s on Pocket Network, handling all intermediary business logic.

-A [Gateway](./gateway.md) operator or a sovereign [Application](./application.md) interested in accessing Pocket Network directly would need to run an `AppGate Server` or custom software that implements the same functionality.
-[POKTRollSDK](../packages/sdk.md) could be leveraged or referenced to build such software.
+A [Gateway](./gateway.md) operator or a sovereign [Application](./application.md) interested in accessing Pocket Network directly would need to run an `AppGate Server` or custom software that implements the same functionality.[POKTRollSDK](../packages/sdk.md) could be leverage or referenced to build such software.

 ## Configuration